Jeconias/jira-extension/README.md

 ## Jira Extension

 A extension to help you when using the Jira platform.
+[Click here](https://chrome.google.com/webstore/detail/jira-extension/golgakbdnanapdecbfabaaadfmjpildo) to install.

 ### How to use